AbelPetrova/Postman_RestAPI/README.md

 :page_with_curl: JSON output [here](JsonOutputs/APIcallUsingCityName.json).

-_Details:_ An API call which shows the current weather data for Nuuk city by using q parameter.
-Also long parameter has also been added to get the output in Romanian language.
+_Details:_ An API call which shows the current weather data for Nuuk city by using `q` parameter.
+Also `lang` parameter has also been added to get the output in Romanian language.

+## Call 5 day / 3 hour forecast data